-Stuffed cabbage in the Troo style from Tamasin Day-Lewis’s Good-Tempered Food, (but is in fact a Jane Grigson recipe) was such an auspicious dish.
-It is layers of blanched savoy cabbage and good quality sausage meat, seasoned and dotted with butter, baked in a moderate oven for two hours.
-Less a vegan sausage casserole and more of a bake, this nonetheless produces a delicious "jus" which is perfect poured over the top.
+Stuffed cabbage in the Troo style from Tamasin Day-Lewis’s Good-Tempered Food, (but is in fact a Jane Grigson recipe) is such an auspicious dish.
+Layers of blanched savoy cabbage and good quality sausage meat, seasoned and dotted with butter, baked in a moderate oven for two hours.
+Less a vegan sausage casserole and more of a bake, this nonetheless produces a delicious “jus” which is perfect poured over the top.

-I veganised this family favourite by using vegan sausages (my favourite are those made by Linda McCartney) and, of course, vegan butter!
+I veganised this family favourite by using vegan sausages (my favourite are Richmond) and, of course, vegan butter!

 I added my own Irish touch to this by putting a couple of layers of sliced potatoes on the top which crisped up around the edges.